MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 ## Next steps

-With these steps your bot should be configured to work successfully in the Azure Mooncake cloud.
+With these steps, your bot should be configured to work successfully in the Azure Mooncake cloud.
 Other useful references regarding Bot Service in Azure Mooncake.

 - [Tutorial: Deploy a basic bot using Azure AI Bot Service](tutorial-publish-a-bot.md)
 - [Add authentication to a bot in Bot Framework SDK](v4sdk/bot-builder-authentication.md)